MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

 usethis::edit_r_environ(scope = "user")
 ```

+This opens
+the user
+`.Renviron`
+in RStudio.
-Put into the file
+Edit the file
-that opens in RStudio
+so that it contains
-something like this:
+a line like this:

     GCLOUD_ACCESS_TOKEN=<your access token here>